A world in which no one is held back by mental health problems.

 There is an ever-growing number of ‘brands’ of psychological treatment; over 450 different interventions are recommended by SAMHSA – the US body which registers evidence-based mental health interventions.
-While researchers advocate for complex multi-layered approaches, there is no agreement, or even discussion, about what the ‘core components’ that underpin effectiveness might be.
+While researchers advocate for complex multi-layered approaches, there is no agreement, or even discussion, about what the ‘active ingredients’ that underpin effectiveness might be.

-By core component, we mean the elements of an intervention described at a level of granularity most close to the hypothesised mechanism of action.
-A core component for treatment of cancer might include destruction of cancer cells; in diabetes it might include stabilising blood sugar levels.
+By active ingredient, we mean the elements of an intervention described at a level of granularity most close to the hypothesised mechanism of action.
+An active ingredient for treatment of cancer might include destruction of cancer cells; in diabetes it might include stabilising blood sugar levels.

-Such core components are less clear in mental health.
-For example, in cognitive behaviour therapy for depression, is the core component cognitive restructuring, replacing dysfunctional thinking with more positive framing of negative events?
+Such active ingredients are less clear in mental health.
+For example, in cognitive behaviour therapy for depression, is the active ingredient cognitive restructuring, replacing dysfunctional thinking with more positive framing of negative events?
 Or is it the creation of positive behaviours which reinforce each other?
 Or the fact that the patient is in a relationship with a supportive therapist?

 To achieve better interventions leading to improved mental health outcomes, we need to radically alter the way the mental health field functions.
 We need to build a new community on new foundations, with different power dynamics and focused on different research questions.

 Wellcome is kick-starting a radical transformation of mental health science to look at treatments and approaches from a whole new angle.

 This will involve weaving currently siloed knowledge together and bringing forward previously disempowered voices.
 We believe the new field of mental health science can be created through:

 The new field can only grow securely if we build new firm foundations.
 This will not be easy.

 To do so, we need to: